College Research Ethics and Governance Committee

 The committee may also consider broader issues concerning research governance and policy in the university.

-*Where research involves the collection of HTA relevant human samples (https://www.hta.gov.uk/policies/list-materials-considered-be-‘relevant-material’-under-human-tissue-act-2004) from non-NHS patients and storing that tissue for any period of time either NHS REC approval is required or samples must be held under the University HTA licence (The University HTA licence has not been extended to the Bay Campus).
-The College of Engineering, is not sufficiently equipped for storing HTA relevant human samples, regardless of origin.
+*Where research involves the collection of HTA relevant human samples (https://www.hta.gov.uk/policies/list-materials-considered-be-‘relevant-material’-under-human-tissue-act-2004) from non-NHS patients and storage of material for any period of time either NHS REC approval is required or samples must be held under the University HTA licence (The University HTA licence has not been extended to the Bay Campus).
+The College of Engineering, is not sufficiently equipped for storing HTA relevant human samples at this time, regardless of origin.
 Additionally, where researchers wish to use ionising radiation techniques (i.e. DEXA, X-ray etc.), the College REC cannot grant approval and NHS must be sought.